 I don’t doubt that even with this in mind, you are still hoping the sun will shine on your wedding day.
 But if the forecast is looking gloomy, then here is our Brides’ Guide To Coping With A Rainy Wedding Day.

-Read the next superstitious tradition in our series, something old, something new, something borrowed & something blue!
+Read the next superstitious tradition in our series, something old, new, borrowed & blue!